link-0402/Instant-Edit/README.md

 Instant Edit lets you edit visible FINAL FANTASY XIV models in Blender and send the finished model back to its original Penumbra mod.

-It currently supports model editing and export.
-Texture, material, and animation editing are not included.
+It currently supports only model workflows.
+Texture and material editing are not yet supported, but may be added in a future update.

 ## Requirements